shawnbrown/datatest/docs/intro.rst

             def test_county(self):
                 self.assertDataSet('county')

-4. Check the sum of "incidents" grouped by "county" (against referenceData).
+4. Check the sum of "incidents" grouped by "county" (against referenceData):
     To check that the sum of incidents by county matches the number listed in the ``referenceData``, we call :meth:`assertDataSum()
     <datatest.DataTestCase.assertDataSum>` and pass in the column we want